MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

 # Prerequisites for Microsoft Entra Cloud Sync

-This article provides guidance on how to choose and use Microsoft Entra Cloud Sync as your identity solution.
+This article provides guidance on using Microsoft Entra Cloud Sync as your identity solution.

 ## Cloud provisioning agent requirements